AdobeDocs/campaign.en/help/v8/interaction/interaction-predefined-filters.md

  Create pre-defined filters to define eligibility rules for the target population that can easily be re-used during offer creation.
 They are specific to each environment and take the offer parameters into account.

+>[!NOTE]
+>
+>Adobe Campaign Web UI offers you an user-friendly interface to effortlessly manage and customize predefined filters to meet your specific needs.
+Create once and save for future use.
+To learn more about Pre-defined filters for Web UI, please refer to the [Adobe Campaign Web UI documentation](https://experienceleague.adobe.com/en/docs/campaign-web/v8/start/predefined-filters){target=_blank}.

 To create a pre-defined filter, apply the following process:

 1. Browse to the **[!UICONTROL Administration]** folder and select **[!UICONTROL Pre-defined offer filters]**.